Quantitative Geometric Control in Linear Kinetic Theory: Introduction

 \end{example}

-\begin{remark} Note that although we only requires the Poincaré inequality on the potentially smaller set $\Sigma$, and not $\Omega$, the condition \eqref{eq:gcc-full} requires that the whole domain $\Omega$ be connected in finite time to $\Sigma$. \end{remark}
+\begin{remark} Note that although we only require the Poincaré inequality on the potentially smaller set $\Sigma$, and not $\Omega$, the condition \eqref{eq:gcc-full} requires that the whole domain $\Omega$ be connected in finite time to $\Sigma$. \end{remark}

 \begin{example}[Harmonic potential with thermalisation only around zero] Consider the harmonic potential \(\phi(x)=x^2/2\) in one dimension \(\Omega = \R\) and a thermal degeneracy given by \(\sigma = \indicator_{|x| \le 1}\).
 The transport control condition~\eqref{eq:ex:decay-torus:gcc} then fails for $(x_0,v_0)$ with $r_0 = \sqrt{x_0^2+v_0^2}$ large since the time the trajectories spend in $\{|x| \le 1\}$ is proportional to $r_0^{-1}$.
-Since the speed with which such ``bad'' trajectories cross the good region $\supp \sigma$ is high, one can however recover exponential convergence if the local coercivity estimate of the collision operator gains a weight $|v|$ at large velocities, see \cref{fig:gaining-weight}.
+Since the speed with which such bad trajectories cross the good region $\supp \sigma$ is high, one can however recover exponential convergence if the local coercivity estimate of the collision operator gains a weight $|v|$ at large velocities, see \cref{fig:gaining-weight}.
 For instance~\eqref{eq:gen} converges exponentially when $\cL$ is given Fokker-Planck operator over \(\sV = \R\).

 \end{example}

 \begin{example}[Hypoellipticity with control condition failing at a point] In the case of the linear Boltzmann equation with deterministic transport flow, the geometric control condition~\eqref{eq:gcc-trans} is not only sufficient but \emph{necessary} to the exponential relaxation, see~\cite{han-kwan-leautaud-2015-geometric}: this follows from considering initial data whose supports concentrate on trajectories where the uniform geometric control condition~\eqref{eq:gcc-trans} fails.
 However, for regularising collision operators like the Fokker-Planck operator~\eqref{eq:FP}, it can be relaxed to some extent, as first noticed in~\cite{dietert-thesis-2017}.
 The argument from~\cite{han-kwan-leautaud-2015-geometric} then fails because of \emph{hypoellipticity}.
 Let us consider the following prototypical example, described in \cref{fig:hypo}.